eddpeterson/theBucketList/Readme.md

 # TODO:

-* How to run rails env in p
+* How to plant debugging messages for production
 * Contact Alexander
 * Accept terms of use for the website
 * Use seeds file to create test data